The Buddhist Temples of Lampang

 The Wat Pa Ruak has a history that dates back centuries.
 Before the area was a bamboo forest by the name of Pa Ruak.
 In 1902 the temple was a meeting place of Shan rebels during the Shan rebellion.
 After Siamese forces under field Chaophraya Marshall Surasak Montri had defeated the Shan rebels, Prince Bunyawat Wongmanit, the ruler of Lampang, allowed the construction of the Burmese style chedi and viharn.
 East of the temple they constructed a military camp, now called Fort Surasak Montri, where the house of many windows, Wat Pong Nak, is located.

-Wat Pa Ruak is a large compound with schools, library and a Thai-style viharn.
+Wat Pa Ruak is a large compound with schools, a library, and a Thai-style viharn.
 When I visited there was construction going on and there was some kind of military event going on.
 The old Burmese viharn was closed and didn’t look well looked after.

 Ruined Temples of Lampang